 GDPR requires that everyone within the council must understand the implications of GDPR and that roles and duties must be assigned.
 The Council is the data controller and must appoint a Data Protection Officer (DPO).
+Councillor Griffin has been appointed Data Protection Officer.
 It is the DPO's duty to undertake an information audit and to manage the information collected by the council.
 A council must adhere to the issuing of privacy statements, dealing with requests and complaints raised and also the safe disposal of information.